 Podcasts are an increasingly popular medium.
 According to recent research, global podcast listenership ballooned in 2020 as consumers adapted to lifestyle changes brought about by Covid-19.
 Podcasts are versatile, and their growth over the past year has led to greater diversity in the forms and style of podcast content.

 Research on global podcast consumption reveals uneven uses in different parts of the world.
-Despite being well suited to African markets due to their versatility, flexibility, low cost and shareability, fewer podcasts are consumed in Africa than in Europe or North America.
-Media Matters for Women’s use of podcasts to transmit vital information to vulnerable women and girls in rural communities in Sierra Leone proves this technology can be successfully adapted to a non-Western market.
+Despite being well suited to African markets due to their flexibility, relatively low cost of production and easy shareability, fewer podcasts are consumed in Africa than in Europe or North America.
+Media Matters for Women’s use of podcasts to transmit vital information to vulnerable women and girls in rural communities in Sierra Leone proves that this technology can be successfully adapted to a non-Western market.

 Africell is the country’s leading mobile network operator in Sierra Leone, physically present in almost every community.
 The company also runs some of the most popular and influential nationwide media channels, including Afriradio, a radio station recognized as a key force in the successful public health information campaign against Ebola between 2014-16.
 Equipped with access to Africell’s channels for marketing purposes, Media Matters for Women’s reach into its target communities will be deepened and extended.